dtransposed/Lagrange/_posts/2020-01-03-Bayesian-Linear-Regression.md

 ### Prior

-Our intermediate goal is to find parameter distribution $\mathbf{w}$, which is going to be as close as possible to the target coefficients $a_0$ and $a_1$.
+Our intermediate goal is to find parameter distribution $$\mathbf{w}$$, which is going to be as close as possible to the target coefficients $$a_0$$ and $$a_1$$.
 Initially, we know very little about the distribution.
 However, we may assume a conjugate prior to the likelihood function.
 Thus, in general the prior, will be also a Gaussian distribution.

 $$
 p(\mathbf{w})=\mathcal{N}(\mathbf{w}|\mathbf{m}_{0},\mathbf{S}_0)
 $$